A three-minute guide to strategic bond funds

 In a world of constant change, stability can be comforting thing – especially when it comes to our...

 Most government bonds offer very little in the way of income right now.
 Richard Woolnough, manager of M&G’s Elite Rated Corporate Bond, Strategic Corporate Bond and Optimal Income funds, made headlines in The Times in September 2016, paraphrased as telling investors that “cash under the bed has become better than bonds”.

-The solution for those still wanting a fixed interest allocation could be to either increase their risk and invest in higher yield corporate bonds, or to invest in bonds that have a shorter life span, known as ‘short duration bonds’.
+The solution for those still wanting a fixed interest allocation could be to either increase their risk and invest in higher yielding corporate bonds, or to invest in bonds that have a shorter life span, known as ‘short duration bonds’.

 A short duration bond is a bond with a short time to maturity.
 AXA Investment Managers, who run the Elite Rated AXA Sterling Credit Short Duration Bond fund, define this period as up to five years within the sterling market and typically up to three years within the US or European markets.

 When interest rates go up, bonds yields follow suit.
-This means bonds issued after that point will be paying a higher yield than bonds already in the market.
+This means newly issued bonds will be paying a higher yield than bonds already in the market.
 So these older bonds become less valuable.

 Another risk for bonds is inflation.
 Rising inflation is very bad news for bonds (unless they are inflation-linked), as it means the flat rate of return they offer is essentially worth less in real terms.

 The thing is, it is very difficult to guess when rate rises might happen or which way inflation will move.
 So buying any bonds with distant maturity dates exposes you to these risks.
 Bonds with short-term maturity dates, however, are less sensitive to these factors.